ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-ClassicItems/blob/master/changelog.md
 (🌧︎: Involves an accepted GitHub Pull Request from the community.
 Thanks for your help!)

+**7.0.0**

+- BREAKING CHANGES:
+	- The deprecated signature for Scepter.RegisterScepterSkill that takes an int VariantIndex has been removed due to instability.
+You must now provide a target SkillDef instead.
+- Fixed Beating Embryo partial proc chance being 1/100 the intended amount while multiproc is enabled.

 **6.2.2**

 - Added a new override to Ancient Scepter mod registration method that takes a target SkillDef instead of a variant index.